Anatomy & Physiology II

 Description: This course is the second in a two part series covering gross and microscopic structure of human body and basic understanding of physiological mechanisms.
 This course introduces the principles of regulation and integration of the body including the fundamentals of nervous tissue and the nervous system covering the central/peripheral and somatic/autonomic nervous systems; the cardiovascular system including blood, heart, blood vessels and physiology of circulation; the lymphatic system including the lymphoid organs and tissues, the immune system including innate and adaptive body defenses, the respiratory system including functional anatomy and respiratory physiology, the urinary system, the principles of fluid, electrolyte, and acid-base balance in human body, and the reproductive system including both male and female sexual reproduction anatomy and physiology.
 Laboratory includes work with microscope, Anatomage table, human body models, and cadavers.
 Accepted as transfer credit by numerous colleges and universities.

-Registration for this course includes lecture (BIO226) and lab (BIO226L).
+Registration for in-classroom or hybrid course offerings include lecture (BIO226) and lab (BIO226L).

-May 4, 2018 - Jun 2, 2018 (Friday/Saturday)
+May 3, 2019 - Jun 1, 2019 (Friday/Saturday)

-May 31, 2018 - Jun 27, 2018 (Thursday/Friday)
+May 23, 2019 - Jun 19, 2019 (Thursday/Friday)

-Jun 2, 2018 - Jun 27, 2018 (Saturday/Sunday)
+Jun 1, 2019 - Jun 26, 2019 (Saturday/Sunday)

-Jul 28, 2018 - Aug 22, 2018 (Saturday/Sunday)
+Jul 27, 2019 - Aug 21, 2019 (Saturday/Sunday)

-Jul 30, 2018 - Aug 22, 2018 (Monday/Tuesday)
+Jul 29, 2019 - Aug 21, 2019 (Monday/Tuesday)

 Lecture Hours: 45

-Course Format: All Accelerated Science Courses take place in 4 or 5 weeks.
-Most classes and laboratories are offered on either Friday/Saturday or Saturday/Sunday in addition to some weekday offerings.
-All courses repeat regularly, giving many opportunities to complete the course(s) you want.
+Course Format: Accelerated Science Courses take place in 4 or 5 weeks.
+Classes and laboratories are offered in many formats such as daytime, nights, weekends, in-classroom, hybrid (classroom and online), and 100% online.
+All courses repeat regularly, giving many opportunities to complete the course(s) you need.